-(b) Includes interest payments on the \$142,300,000 of Outstanding EMCP.
-Interest payments on Outstanding EMCP are on parity with the Senior Bonds and calculated at an assumed rate of 5.00% and under the assumption that all EMCP will remain Outstanding until July 1, 2012, which is the last maturity date of Outstanding Senior Bonds having a fixed interest rate.
-Principal payments on Outstanding EMCP are subordinate to payments made on the Senior Bonds and amortization of the EMCP may occur prior to or after July 1, 2012.
+(b) Includes interest payments on the \$142,300,000 of Outstanding EMCP, which interest payments are on parity with the Senior Bonds and are calculated at the current expected interest rate of 5.00% and under the assumption that all EMCP will remain Outstanding until July 1, 2012, which is the last maturity date of Outstanding Senior Bonds having a fixed interest rate.
+Principal payments on Outstanding EMCP are subordinate to payments on the Senior Bonds.

-(c) The projection of Petroleum Inspection Fees is based on the average of Petroleum Inspection Fees for the past five fiscal years, adjusted to reflect the reduction of the Petroleum Inspection Fee from \$0.03 per gallon to \$0.02 per gallon, effective April 1, 2006.
-The average is based on the amounts actually collected and not on the monthly transfers to the Trustee (which themselves are based on estimates).
+(c) The projection of Petroleum Inspection Fees is based on the average of collected Petroleum Inspection Fees for the past five fiscal years, adjusted to reflect the reduction in the rate of the Petroleum Inspection Fees from \$0.03 per gallon to \$0.02 per gallon effective April 1, 2006.

-In the Wisconsin Statutes, the Legislature, recognizing its moral obligation to do so, expresses its expectation and the aspiration that, if the Legislature were to reduce the rate of the Petroleum Inspection Fee and if the Petroleum Inspection Fees were insufficient to pay debt service on the Bonds when due, the Legislature would make an appropriation from the general fund sufficient to pay such debt service.
-In the opinion of Bond Counsel, this is not a legally enforceable obligation.
+Inspection Fees were insufficient to pay debt service on the Bonds when due (which has not happened), the Legislature would make an appropriation from the general fund sufficient to pay such debt service.
+In the opinion of Bond Counsel, the Legislature's expression of its expectation is not a legally enforceable obligation.